 Mr. Malliki (interpretation): Thank you, Mr. Speaker.
-I would like to extend question period.
+I seek unanimous consent to extend question period.
 Thank you, Mr. Speaker.

 Speaker: The member is seeking unanimous consent to extend question period.
 Are there any nays?
 There are none.
-Question period is extended for another 30 minutes.
+Question period is extended for another 30-minutes.